 With the news being uniformly bad in this morning’s WSJ I see nothing to be gained by piling on.
-Yes the market is overvalued, but what is there to say that it will not get wildly more overvalued before it corrects like it did in 2000.
+Yes, the market is overvalued, but, what is there to say that it will not get wildly more overvalued before it corrects like it did in 2000.
 So I will try to find a more positive perspective.
+Will discuss about building foundation.

 In 1967 on my first day a Merrill Lynch, the Dow Jones stood at 890.
 Today after all of the mayhem listed above, a year of slow economic growth in the developed world, the explosion of numerous commodity bubbles, a plethora of problems in various “emerging?” markets, the Dow hangs in there somewhere above 16,000.